nejcskofic/nejcskofic.github.io/about.md

 While in terms on computers and programming I was no wonder child (I wrote my first non trivial code for faculty course), I've always had affinity for mathematics and logic.
-And coupled with love for building useful things, I think that programming is the best career that I could have chosen :)
+And coupled with love for building useful things, I think that programming is the best career that I could have chosen.
+And I like to think that I am pretty good at it too :)

 ## What this blog is about

 When working on one thing or another I must frequently find solutions to problems that are not trivial.
 Since I don't know everything (yet...), I then have to spent time researching and tinkering until I am satisfied with result.
-This blog is an attempt to document interesting (to me) solutions.
+This blog is an attempt to document interesting solutions.
 And hopefully you may find some of the posts helpful too.

 As for topics, they reflect what I am currently working on.
 Mostly .NET platform